PPysklo/ecommerce-bookstore/README.md

 ## Features

-- User authentication (login, registration, logout)
+- User authentication (login, registration, logout) and profile management
-- Browse and search books
 - Shopping cart functionality
 - Order processing with stock validation
 - Admin panel for managing books, orders, and users
+- Browse books by categories and tags
+- Search for books
+- Order confirmation and status update emails

 # Getting Started with Bookstore